Practical & Academic Research Committee:

 Tony Botelho is the Managing Director of the UBC Career Centre.
 He was formerly the Director of Simon Fraser University’s nationally recognized Career & Volunteer Services.
 He is a past recipient of the Rob Shea Research Award by the Canadian Association of Career Educators and Employers (CACEE) for his research on the role of career education in the contemporary university environment (2014).
 Tony also co-led (and co-chaired) the development of CACEE’s first research committee.
 In 2019 he was awarded the Stu Conger Award for Leadership by the Canadian Career Development Foundation.

-Noor Al-Zanoon, Alberta Innovates, Women in Science, Engineering and Research (WiSER), Edmonton AB
+Noor Al-Zanoon, University of Alberta, Women in Science, Engineering and Research (WiSER), Ancaster, ON

-For more than five years, Noor Al-Zanoon has dedicated her career to improving post-secondary career development education through diverse experiences as a career educator, business partner, researcher and non-for-profit leader.
-Noor is currently a Senior Business Partner (Health Innovation-Talent) at Alberta Innovates.
-In her current role, Noor works within the Alberta health and research ecosystem to identify talent needs/opportunities, gaps and regularly analyzes career development research to improve trainee programs and initiatives.
-Alongside her work, Noor was recently a Co-chair and now Mentor in-Residence of Women in Science, Engineer and Research (WISER), a non-for-profit that aims to support the career development of women and gender minorities in STEM.
-For the past five years at WISER, Noor has spearheaded a mentorship program where she gained extensive experience in developing personcentred curricula and pedagogies, delivering high-quality professional development programs, and building communities to foster meaningful mentorship.
+For more than seven years, Noor has dedicated her career to improving post-secondary career development education through diverse experiences as a career educator, business partner, researcher and non-for-profit leader.
+Noor is currently pursuing a PhD in head and neck cancer and computer simulation giving her first-hand experience of the types of career development gaps in post-secondary education.
+Alongside her PhD, Noor was recently a senior business partner (Health Innovation-Talent) at Alberta Innovates.
+In this role, Noor worked within the Alberta health and research ecosystem to identify talent needs/opportunities, gaps and regularly analyzes career development research to improve trainee programs and initiatives.
+On the non-for-profit side, Noor was a co-chair and now mentor in-residence of Women in Science, Engineer and Research (WISER), a non-for-profit that aims to support the career development of women and gender minorities in STEM.
+For five years at WISER, Noor has spearheaded a mentorship program where she gained extensive experience in developing person-centred curricula and pedagogies, delivering high-quality professional development programs and building communities to foster meaningful mentorship.
 In 2020, Noor successfully adapted the mentorship program to an online platform, while implementing new training modules designed to encourage and maintain mentor-mentee engagement in the virtual world.
 The success of training modules and mentee/mentor matching relied on the combination of evidence-based mentorship practices with practical experienced gained over the years of running the program.
-Finally, Noor is also pursuing a PhD in head and neck cancer and computer simulation giving her firsthand experience of the types of career development gaps in post-secondary education.

 Lorena Camargo, Labour Market Information Council, Toronto, ON